wellinthatcase/fast-redis/README.md

   - For example, no documentation that is blatantly much different from the current documentation style.

 # Information
-  This is a learner's project.
+  This is a learner's project only.

   I encourage you to give the package a shot, report any problems, and give as many suggestions as possible.